 The world-conquering ramen may have the reputation of being a pragmatic comfort food, but over at Ginza Hachigo, it’s elevated into a refined, elegant dish.
 Owner-chef Yasushi Matsumura’s training has much to do with this; once you realise he’s worked more than 30 years in French cuisine, you’ll see how this bowl of ramen came into being.

 Ginza Hachigo’s ramen soup is like consommé: a clear liquid gold that’s light yet complex and full of flavour.
 It’s made by boiling down Nagoya Cochin chicken, duck, scallop, dried tomatoes and shiitake mushrooms, konbu (seaweed), an heirloom green onion from Kyoto and surprisingly, cured ham.
 Where your standard bowl of ramen calls for tare, a sauce concentrate that acts like a seasoning, Matsumura eschews that for a sprinkling of French sea salt to round out the flavours.
 And it’s just phenomenal.

 The interior of this discreet and unusually calm noodle shop in Higashi-Ginza looks just as refined as its sophisticated ramen.
 The tiny space seats only six diners along a counter that overlooks a surprisingly pristine kitchen.
-To secure your spot, you’ll have to put down a ¥1,000 deposit for a ticket, which will be distributed from 9am for lunch and 4pm for dinner.
-Be warned though, there will always be a line – but it’ll be one of the best bowls of ramen you’ll have in Tokyo.
+To secure your spot, you’ll have to be prepared to queue.
+The restaurant has no booking system, so we recommend getting there early and being patient – it’ll be one of the best bowls of ramen you’ll have in Tokyo.